DylanRothbauer/FunkollectionApp/README.md

-# FunkollectionApp 🎉
+# Funkollection 🎉

-FunkollectionApp is a web application designed to help Funko Pop collectors manage their collection.
+Funkollection is a web application designed to help Funko Pop collectors manage their collection.
 Users can add, view, and organize their Funko Pop figures in a personalized and user-friendly interface.

 ## Features ✨